dryuvrajk/ai-enabled-windturbine-failure-prediction/README.md

-# The framework for wind turbine failure prediction
+# AI enabled Wind turbine failure prediction

+NOTE: Download the zip file and extract the folders to access the files.

 Machine learning applied to wind turbines incipient fault detection.
 This is a project staterd in my Master's degree and it is core.
 [The full dissertation is available here](Dissertation.pdf).